 - e) Proportionality and Reasonable Administrative costs The effort and resource required to produce the required information should be reasonable.
-In determining the type of information to be produced, the detail to be provided and the support required for the information, the value of any incremental improvements in the value of the information must be weighed against the associated incremental administrative costs. - We do not believe these principles are controversial per se.
+In determining the type of information to be produced, the detail to be provided and the support required for the information, the value of any incremental improvements in the value of the information must be weighed against the associated incremental administrative costs. - 2.2 We do not believe these principles are controversial per se.
 It is true, however, that in practice there are tensions created when regulators attempt to pursue all of these principles.
 Different jurisdictions therefore may tend to place more emphasis on one set of principles over another.
-Indeed different principles may be stressed in different contexts within the same jurisdictions. - 2.3.In particular, proportionality may conflict with other principles.
-For example, the regulatory costing methods applied in both the United States and Canada have evolved over the past 20-30 years and have attributes that are extremely complex.
+Indeed different principles may be stressed in different contexts within the same jurisdictions. - In particular, proportionality may conflict with other principles.
+For 2.3.example, the regulatory costing methods applied in both the United States and Canada have evolved over the past 20-30 years and have attributes that are extremely complex.
 In both the United States and Canada, small carriers are often exempted from having to undertake a LRIC study, because of the relatively high costs and little commercial benefit accruing to the regulated firm.
 In these cases proxy costs and prices might be used.
 Proxy values are neither causal nor necessarily efficient.
-We believe that our proposed approach focuses on methods which are tried and tested, but which could also be implemented at a Cayman, which is a relatively cost in telecommunications market without a lengthy history of regulatory cost accounting.
+We believe that our proposed approach focuses on methods which are tried and tested, but which could also be implemented at a Cayman, which is a relatively reasonable cost in small telecommunications market without a lengthy history of regulatory cost accounting.

-two individuals using the same trouble reports would produce the same allocation.
 A cost allocation based on a management estimate of time is relatively subjective and different individuals may produce different estimates.

-4 Verifiable means that the information can be checked against credible evidence.
+5 Verifiable means that the information can be checked against credible evidence.
 For example, historical costs can usually be checked back to invoices or other purchase documents.
 In contrast, an estimate of current cost that is based on a verbal quote from a supplier is inherently less reliable.